 A few weeks ago I shared a bit about our families experiences in the Netherlands (you can read about them here) I have more to say about that part of the trip, but I’m going to skip a had a bit in my story to Norway.
 I’ll circle back to the Netherlands, but got a lot of questions last post and thought Id’ break things up a bit.
 If you emailed me with questions, I think I’ve returned all of your emails, if not, just leave a comment and I’ll answer it in the comments section.

-In Amsterdam we board the Holland American Koningsdam.
+In Amsterdam, we board the Holland American Koningsdam.
 This is our first cruise with Holland America and I was anxious to see how they compared to the other cruise lines I’ve been on (we’ve been on Princess, Royal Caribbean, Disney & Holland Amercia Cruises).

-After 2 days of delays and 30 foot seas I could not wait to actually step foot in Norway.
+After 2 days of delays and 30-foot seas, I could not wait to actually step foot in Norway.
 It’s been a dream of mine to visit ever since I was a kid and I was having a hard time believing it was actually happening.
 I know that sounds silly, but I really have had it on my ” bucket list” since I was a child.
-My Great Grandfather was born in Norway and we even named our oldest daughter after my Norwegian great great grandmother (Kari).
+My Great Grandfather was born in Norway.
+We even named our oldest daughter after my Norwegian great great grandmother (Kari).
 My Dad also lived in Norway for 2 years in his twenties as a church missionary.
 The country has always been a pretty big part of our family, and who I am.
 Now I just need to get myself to Iceland.
 My Norwegian grandfather married my grandmother who is 100% Icelandic.

-Gerianger was our first port in Norway and even though our arrival was delayed a few hours, we still had enough time to visit the port.
+Geiranger was our first port in Norway.
+Even though our arrival was delayed a few hours, we still had enough time to visit the port.
 Our plan for the day was to participate in a bike tour of the fjord.
 Before we left for our trip I checked the weather every day.
 The day before we left the States, the weather forecast for Norway was for 55-60 degrees and light rain.
-We packed sweatshirts and fleece jackets, along with rain coats incase the rain became heavy.
+We packed sweatshirts and fleece jackets, along with raincoats in case the rain became heavy.

 After we got off the boat we had a bit of time to shop before meeting up with our tour.
 The weather was a bit sunny at this point, but it began to rain when we were shopping and didn’t stop the rest of the day.

 I ended up riding down in the chase car.
-Which was perfect, my camera equipment stayed dry and we were able to follow the pack down the mountain, but I didn’t watch everyone ride down.
-My husband was not scared and stayed with the kids to keep an eye on things (tell me I’m not the only crazy Mother here that freaks out when their kids to semi-dangerous things).
+Which was perfect, my camera equipment stayed dry and we were able to follow the pack down the mountain.
+Still, I didn’t watch everyone ride down.
+My husband was not scared and stayed with the kids to keep an eye on things.
+(Tell me I’m not the only crazy Mother here that freaks out when their kids to semi-dangerous things).
 We stopped at several spots to take pictures, and I was absolutely stunned by the scenery.
 The mountains were full of wildflowers and the green of the hills and mountains was one of the more unique shades of green that I’ve ever seen in my life.

 Fittingly, the kids were frozen by the time we got to the bottom of the fjord and we found a place to stop and get hot chocolate.
 The kids kept calling it Oakens Lodge, and I had to keep telling myself we were actually in Norway and it was August.
 It reminded me a lot of the mountains in Utah (which I’m guessing is why many Norwegian immigrants settled there).

-Gerianger is a very small town, and it was strange to me that my first time setting foot on Norwegian soil was here.
-I don’t know what i was expecting but it was different that I thought.
+Geiranger is a very small town, and it was strange to me that my first time setting foot on Norwegian soil was here.
+I don’t know what I was expecting but it was different than I thought.
 More rugged and scenic that I was anticipating.
-I think i was expecting a large city (which we did visit later, in Bergen).
+I think I was expecting a large city (which we did visit later, in Bergen).

-We had another fjord stop a few days later in Eidfjord, where we visited and orchard in Ulvik, another rainy day, but still stunning and gorgeous.
+We had another fjord stop a few days later in Eidfjord, where we visited an orchard in Ulvik.
+Another rainy day, but still stunning and gorgeous.

 Here are a few photos, my family is not from this area of Norway, but I did sit and think for a moment when we were in this church graveyard that my ancestors are probably buried in a similar cemetery somewhere not too far away.